JKorf/CryptoExchange.Net/README.md

 ````

 ## Release notes
+* Version 4.0.2 - 20 Aug 2021
+    * Fixed socket client continuing before the send/receive loops have been started, which could cause issues when doing concurrent connections

 * Version 4.0.1 - 13 Aug 2021
     * Fixed OperationCancelledException when closing socket from a project targeting .net framework